still-dreaming-1/vim-project-tags/README.md

 # vim-project-tags
+An improved tags experience based on the concept of projects.

-Define your project structure for an improved tags experience.
+Coming soon: Define your project structure for an even better tags experience.